Menu

 About This Space

 stacieberrylustWelcome!
-One of the main reasons I live in a city is because there is so much to do in my favorite place: outside.
-Maybe it seems a bit counterintuitive to move to a city to indulge in the great outdoors, but Washington DC offers green spaces in abundance.
+One of the main reasons I like living in a city is because there is so much to do in my favorite place in the world: outside.
+Maybe it seems a bit counterintuitive to move to a city to indulge in the great outdoors, but cities like Washington D.C. and Saint Paul, MN offer green spaces in abundance.

 2013-03-30 03.25.17